outofbits/thor/README.md

 the past.
 An exclusion zone can be specified such that no leader change can happen `exclusionZone` seconds in front of a scheduled block.
 This mechanism shall prevent missed blocks as well as adversorial forks.

-The epoch turn over is a challenging task with the current design of Jormungandr.
-In the new strategy since `2.0.0`, all leader candidates are promoted before an epoch turn over and demote all but the elected leader shortly after the turn over.
+The epoch turn over is a challenging task with the current design of Jörmungandr.
+In the new strategy since `2.0.0`, all leader candidates are promoted before an epoch turn over and all but the elected leader are demoted shortly after the turn over.
 The program will check whether all the leader candidates have computed the schedule correctly, and will exclude non viable candidates from being elected until they have computed the schedule correctly.
 The last resort is a shutdown of the node (i.e. a restart).